PR-4/pyplates/README.md

 # pyplates
-Paleobathimetry and paleocoordinates reconstruction for pythonic users
+Paleobathimetry and paleocoordinates reconstructions for pythonic users